huggingface/community-events/jax-controlnet-sprint/README.md

 ### Setting up your TPU VM

-_Before proceeding with the rest of this section, you must ensure that the email address you're using has been added to the `diffusers-jax` project on Google Cloud Platform.
+_Before proceeding with the rest of this section, you must ensure that the email address you're using has been added to the `hf-flax` project on Google Cloud Platform.
 If it's not the case, please let us know in the Discord server (you can tag `@sayakpaul`, `@merve`, and `@patrickvonplaten`)._

 In the following, we will describe how to do so using a standard console, but you should also be able to connect to the TPU VM via IDEs, like Visual Studio Code, etc.

-1. You need to install the Google Cloud SDK.
-Please follow the instructions on cloud.google.com/sdk.
+1. You need to install the [Google Cloud SDK](https://cloud.google.com/sdk).
+Please follow the instructions on https://cloud.google.com/sdk.

-2. Once you've installed the google cloud sdk, you should set your account by running the following command.
+2. Once you've installed the Google Cloud SDK, you should set your account by running the following command.
 Make sure that <your-email-address> corresponds to the gmail address you used to sign up for this event.

     ```bash
     $ gcloud config set account <your-email-adress>